 Why A Natural Release?

-I’ve found that when I allow the Instant Pot to do a natural release the rice is fluffier and more closely resembles how it would taste if I made it on the stovetop.
-I usually start my Mexican Rice first when making dinner, then just let the Instant Pot do it’s thing.
+I’ve found that when I allow the Instant Pot to do a natural release the rice is fluffier and more closely resembles how it would taste if I made it on the stove.
+I usually start my Mexican rice first when making dinner, then just let the Instant Pot do it’s thing.
 By the time my other dishes are ready to serve the rice has finished cooking and has finished its natural release.
-If you have time, I recommend letting the Instant Pot finish the natural release, which takes about 15-20 minutes.
+If you have time, I recommend letting the Instant Pot finish the natural release, which takes about 15 minutes.

 Want to try it?
 Simply take 2-3 raw chicken breasts and cut them into 2-3 inch pieces.
 Add the chicken to the Instant Pot when you mix in the vegetable stock and tomato sauce.